compbio-mallory/SCsnvcna/README.md

 <a name="runningscsnvcna"></a>
 ## Running SCsnvcna
 <a name="input"></a>
-### Input Files
+### Required Input Files
 SCsnvcna takes as input three files.
 The first describe the copy number tree structure from CNAs cell.
 The second descibes the observed genotype matrix from SNV cells.
 The third describes the set of supported losses for each edge in the copy number tree.

 1. **Tree structure file**.
 This file describe the copy-number tree structure constructured from CNAs cells.
 This file takes the format of a tab-separated edge list, where the first two columns are child and parent nodes, followed by  edge ID connecting into child node (same as child node), edge length, percentage of CNAs cells below this node, whether it is a leaf, and an optional node name.
+If node names are given, node names will be used to generate the output newick file instead of node ids.
 ```
- 0	-1	0	0.001	1	0
+ 0	-1	0	0.001	1	0	[in0]
- 1	0	1	0.002	0.6	0
+ 1	0	1	0.002	0.6	0	[in1]
- 2	0	2	0.04	0.4	1
+ 2	0	2	0.04	0.4	1	[cell0]
- 3	1	3	0.05	0.3	1
+ 3	1	3	0.05	0.3	1	[cell1]
- 4	1	4	0.4	0.3	1
+ 4	1	4	0.4	0.3	1	[cell2]
 ```
 2. **Genotyp matrix file**.
 This file describe the observed genotype matrix from SNVs cells.
 This file takes the format of a tab-seperated matrix.
 Where each line is the genotype for each cell, whereas each columns are genotype for each SNVs.
 0 is absent, 1 is present, and 3 is missing.
  ```